IELTS Pie Chart Tips and Strategies to Ace in the Writing Task 1

 Understanding the IELTS Pie Chart as a part of Writing Task 1

-The below example will help you understand how to structure your response step by step.
-You should aim to write your answer in a structured and logical manner in order to get a higher band score
+Written example below will help you understand how to structure your response.
+You should aim to write answer in a planned manner

 The table and chart below give information on the police budget for 2017 and 2018 in one area of Britain.
 The table shows where the money came from and the charts show how it was distributed.